Shastel/npm-impact/README.md

 ### Examples

-Calling of the tool with own package.json
+Calling of the tool with its own package.json

 ```sh
 npx github:Shastel/npm-impact ./package.json